Lenders-Cooperative/django-twilio-2fa/README.md

 How and when to enter into the flow is determined outside the scope of this project.
 However, there is sample middleware in `test_app/middleware.py` that can be used as a reference.

-If a user is unauthenticated, they will be redirected to a URL specified in `UNAUTHENTICATED_REDIRECT`.

 ### Start

 This is the primary entrypoint into the 2FA flow.